appsflyio/devkit-phputils/README.md

 | --- | --- |
 | INTENT | Intent is like an endpoint you are accessing to send messages |
 | PAYLOAD | Data payload |

+# Integration options

+### Option 1: SDK
+The SDK can be included to handle authorization.
+There is no need for you to handle checksum generation and verification.